Harry Kyprianou: Club career

 He was released by Southend in the summer of 2021 following their relegation from the English Football League to the National League.
 He subsequently signed for National League South side Oxford City in September 2021.

 In July 2022, Kyprianou signed for recently relegated National League South club Weymouth.

+On 22 September 2023, Kyprianou joined Maidstone United having been training with the club for a number of weeks.

 International career

-Kyprianou debuted with the Cyprus national under-21 football team in a 4-0 2019 UEFA European Under-21 Championship qualification loss to Hungary U21 on 22 March 2018.
+Kyprianou debuted with the Cyprus national under-21 football team in a 4–0 2019 UEFA European Under-21 Championship qualification loss to Hungary U21 on 22 March 2018.

 Style of play

 Southend United manager Phil Brown stated that Kyprianou "can play at left-back, on the left wing and also on the left hand side of three centre-backs" and claimed "he covers plenty of positions".